-Number outstanding before this offering

-Number outstanding after this offering 60,000,000(1)

-Ordinary shares:

-Number outstanding before this offering 17,250,000(2)(3)

-Number outstanding after this offering 75,000,000(1)(2)(4)

-Warrants:

-Number of private placement warrants to be sold in a private placement simultaneously with this offering

-Number of warrants to be outstanding after this offering and the sale of private placement warrants

-Exercisability

-Each whole warrant is exercisable to purchase one Class A ordinary share, subject to adjustment as described herein.
+Units: Number outstanding before this offering 0 Number outstanding after this offering 60,000,000 (1) Ordinary shares: Number outstanding before this offering 17,250,000(2)(3) Number outstanding after this offering 75,000,000(1)(2)(4) Warrants: Number of private placement warrants to be sold in a private placement simultaneously with this offering 14,000,000(1) Number of warrants to be outstanding after this offering and the sale of private placement warrants 26,000,000 (1) Exercisability Each whole warrant is exercisable to purchase one Class A ordinary share, subject to adjustment as described herein.
 Only whole warrants are exercisable.

-We structured each unit to contain one-quarter of one redeemable warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar blank check companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect of the warrants upon completion of our initial business combination as compared to units that each contain a whole warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses.

-Exercise price

-\$11.50 per whole share, subject to adjustments as described herein.
-In addition, if (x) we issue additional Class A ordinary shares or equity-linked securities, excluding the forward purchase securities, for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per ordinary share (with such issue price or effective issue price to be determined in good faith by our board of directors and, in the case of any such issuance to our sponsor or its affiliates, without taking into account any founder
+We structured each unit to contain one-fifth of one redeemable warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar blank check companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect of the warrants upon completion of our initial business combination as compared to units that each contain a whole warrant to purchase one whole share, thus making us, we believe, a more attractive business combination partner for target businesses.
+Exercise price \$11.50 per whole share, subject to adjustments as described herein.
+In addition, if (x) we issue additional Class A ordinary shares or equity-linked securities, excluding the forward purchase securities, for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per ordinary share (with such issue price or effective issue price to be determined in good faith by our board of directors and, in the case of any such issuance to our sponsor or its affiliates, without taking into account any founder (1) Assumes no exercise of the underwriters' over-allotment option.